What Is an Associate Degree? Requirements, Costs, and More

 Differences between associate and bachelor’s degrees

-There are benefits to pursuing any kind of higher education, be it an associate degree or bachelor's degree.
+Pursuing any kind of higher education, be it an associate degree or a bachelor's degree, can be beneficial to you.
 Holding an academic degree can lead to more career opportunities and higher salaries.
-If you're unsure which degree is right for you, here are important differences to compare:
+If you're unsure which type of degree is right for you, compare some important differences:

 Associate degreeBachelor's degree